PriestOfPain/lord-of-the-dead/README.md

 # Introduction
 This is an experimental attempt at creating a Minecraft mod focused on necromancy.
-Right now I am just teaching myself how to mod with forge, so do not expect anything grand at this stage.
+In reality, this is just an exercise in teaching myself Forge.
 If I like my future results, then I will try to flesh this mod out further.
-Right now, I will implement an item that will summon undead mobs (zombies, skeletons, etc).
+Right now, I am implementing items that will summon undead mobs (zombies, skeletons, etc).
+Also, I will attempt to alter mob behaviors.

 # Todo
 - Add durability to necromancer staff